-The Texas State Aquarium’s new Wildlife Rescue Center will be a state-of-the-art new rehab and surgery center North of the main campus on North Beach.
-The Wildlife Rescue Center will be open to the public and its key exhibit spaces include the turtle hospital, surgery room, treatment room, and marine mammal holding tank.
-With views and a terrace overlooking the Bay, the Wildlife Rescue Center will help bring education and awareness to the marine mammals, sea turtles, avian wildlife, and ocean impacts of the Coastal Bend.
+The Texas State Aquarium’s new Wildlife Rescue Center is a state-of-the-art new rehab and surgery center north of the main campus on North Beach.
+The Wildlife Rescue Center is open to the public with its key exhibit spaces including the turtle hospital, surgery room, treatment room, and marine mammal holding tank.
+With views and a terrace overlooking the Bay, the Wildlife Rescue Center helps bring education and awareness to the marine mammals, sea turtles, avian wildlife, and ocean impacts of the Coastal Bend.

-The structure will be a suspended concrete slab with concrete and steel columns from the elevated first floor and above that is fully compliant with TDI windstorm, the floodplain, and ADA.
-The materials are chosen for the façade, from the curtain wall glazing, blue satin fiber-cement panels, and smooth stucco, seamlessly integrates and complements the existing TSA campus with a fresh modern update.
+The structure is a suspended concrete slab with concrete and steel columns from the elevated first floor and above that is fully compliant with TDI windstorm, the floodplain, and ADA.
+The materials chosen for the façade, from the curtain wall glazing, blue satin fiber-cement panels, and smooth stucco, seamlessly integrates and complements the existing TSA campus with a fresh modern update.

 Site Planning + Site Analysis

 Texas State Aquarium breaks ground for $15 million wildlife rescue center